All Episodes

 Really?

-No loud music, no hip hop, no guns.
+No loud music, no hip-hop, no guns.

 Yeah.

-Well, they also have a lot of stupid hats, long coats.
+A lot of silly hats, long coats.

-Yeah, tunneled out of your house though.
+Tunneled out of your house, though.

-All right, let's grab Let's grab one more quick chat and then a final chat.
+Let's grab one more quick chat and then a final chat.

 Quick chat.